 Madhi is a second year medic at Emmanuel College, Cambridge.
 He achieved a perfect score in section 2 of the BMAT, a feat only achieved by a handful of people each year.
 Madhi is well experienced having previously tutored students for A Levels (Sciences and Maths), the BMAT and UKCAT as well as offering personal statement advice.
 Outside of medicine, he enjoys playing badminton, basketball and ultimate frisbee.

-Chris is a medic in his fifth year at Gonville & Caius College, where he served as President of the Medical Society.
+Chris is a 5th year medic at Gonville & Caius College, where he is President of the Medical Society.
 He has a passion for education – he has tutored maths and science in Cambridge for 3 years and also spent over 380 hours teaching around the globe, in South Korea, Nepal and Japan.
-He has worked at many university access events, helping prospective university applicants.
-He is particularly interested in acute medicine and will be training in the largest trauma unit in the world, in Johannesburg, next Summer for his elective.
-Outside of medicine, he plays basketball for Cambridge University and enjoys playing the piano, cello and singing.
+He has worked at many university access events.
+He is particularly interested in acute medicine and will be training in the largest trauma unit in the world, in Johannesburg, next Summer.
+He plays basketball and enjoys playing the piano, cello and singing.

 Jonathan is a forth year medical student at Trinity College, Cambridge enrolled on the MB/PhD programme and has recently started his PhD in cancer diagnostics at the Cancer Research UK Cambridge Insitute.
 He carried out his pre-clinical studies in London, where he achieved the highest marks in his year group for two consecutive years.
 He has experience tutoring pupils, and has previously sat on mock medical school interview panels.
 Outside of academia, he enjoys road biking, mountain biking and badminton.

-Jack is a third year medical student at Oxford who will be moving onto clinical school this September.
-Over the past 3 years Jack has accumulated a wealth of medicine-specific tutoring experience: during his time as academic welfare rep for Oxford MedSoc he founded a peer tuition scheme and he is spending his summer tutoring for Applican, an organisation which runs weekend courses for applicants to UK medical schools.
+Jack is a third year medical student at Oxford and will be moving onto clinical school.
+In the past 3 years Jack has accumulated a wealth of medicine-specific tutoring experience: as academic welfare rep for Oxford MedSoc he founded a peer tuition scheme.
 Jack has specialised in Neuroscience in his intercalated year and looks to continue research in this area over the coming years.
 He is passionate about live music and enjoys playing squash.

 Millie is currently studying Medicine at Emmanuel College, University of Cambridge.
 She has successfully tutored students in Sciences and Maths up to A Level, as well as providing support for Medicine applications to a variety of universities, including Oxbridge.
 Millie has in depth experience of assessing personal statements, tutoring on BMAT & UKCAT, and holding mock interviews.

-Matthew is about to enter his third year of Medical School at UCL where he will be completing an Intercalated BSc in Neurosicence.
-Having been awarded numerous academic prizes and awards both by UCL and at a National Level, he has a wealth of experience to share with prospective Medical Students on how to be successful in the UCAS application process and at University.
+Matthew is in his third year of Medical School at UCL where he is completing an Intercalated BSc in Neuroscience.
 Matthew has previously assisted prospective Medical Students with Personal Statements and Interview Technique, all of which are now studying Medicine.
 He offers a professional but friendly teaching service which he has developed over several years.
 Matthews commitment to teaching Secondary School Students has been recognised in the past by a number of awards.

 Andrew is a third year medical student at University College London and has also been accepted to go to Harvard University this summer for an internship.
 He undertook 6 A levels and scored some of the highest scores in the country.
 Andrew has taught medical students for the past two years and given lectures to 6th form students about the secrets of getting into medical school.

 Branavan is currently a full-time NHS Doctor based in South East London.
 He did his undergraduate Bachelor of Medicine and Bachelor of Surgery (MB ChB) at the University of Birmingham, and graduated in 2015.
-He also undertook an undergraduate Bachelor’s degree in Pharmacology with Medical Sciences (BSc Hons) in 2012 at King’s College London, attaining a First Class Honours degree.
 He has published in several peer-reviewed journals and has an avid research interest in the field of cardiology and sports medicine.
-Branavan is very passionate in the field of teaching, and has tutored clients for a range of subjects including Biology, Chemistry, Mathematics, as well as preparing students for upcoming UCAS
+Branavan is very passionate in the field of teaching, and has tutored in a range of subjects including Biology, Chemistry, Mathematics, as well as preparing students for upcoming UCAS.

 Dimitri studies dentistry at the University of Birmingham.
-Tutoring students in several A-level subjects (including Mathematics, Biology and Chemistry) alongside his record in UKCATs, he combines certified methods with the latest literature to achieve application requirements.
-Maintaining regular correspondence with university professors who choose personal statements and interview students allows him to provide insights into what the admissions process is truly looking for in each dental applicant.
-In his free time, he competes nationally as a 1st Dan in Karate, having won awards the past two years running.
+Tutoring students in several A-level subjects (including Mathematics, Biology and Chemistry) alongside his record in UKCATs, he combines certified methods to achieve application requirements.
+Maintaining regular correspondence with university professors allows him to provide insights into what the admissions process is truly looking for in each dental applicant.
+In his free time, he competes nationally as a 1st Dan in Karate.

 Julie is a PhD student at the Department of Zoology, and a member of Newnham College, both at the University of Cambridge.
 After completing a Master’s degree in Marine Mammal Sciences at the University of St. Andrews, she taught Biology, Biodiversity and Mathematics to undergraduate students for one year in Mexico.
 As an overseas student herself, Julie can give advice foreign students on several topics relating to the University of Cambridge.